ShinHJP/Project-13/README.md

     - 10.0.0.6 ansible_python_interpreter=/usr/bin/python3
     - 10.0.0.7 ansible_python_interpreter=/usr/bin/python3

-- Run the playbook, and navigate to 10.1.0.4 and curl localhost/setup.php to check that the installation worked as expected..
+- Run the playbook, and ssh to 10.1.0.4 and curl localhost/setup.php to check that the installation worked as expected..

 - Which file is the playbook?
 Where do you copy it?
     - Ansible-playbook.yml